12 Fun Outdoor Games For Solving Power Struggles With Kids

 12 Games That Give Kids Back Their Power

 Summer is the perfect season to get physical.
-Barbecues, beach days and pool parties offer a way to bring children together and play out their power struggles.
-Or you can invite your squabbling siblings or your child's circle of friends for a special day of play outside.
+Picnics, beach days and pool parties offer a way to bring children together and play out their power struggles.
+Or you can invite your squabbling siblings or your child’s circle of friends for a special day of play outside.

 Look for large spaces and natural surroundings in which to bound, hide and laugh.
 Bring water, snacks, lots of energy!
 And bring games that are fun, and a bit out-of-the-box.
 Elicit a feel of the unexpected, some thrills or a taste of what’s usually off-limits, and you’ll be well on the way to play that brings out giggles and helps ease power struggles.